-To be honest, I spent hours and days on a treadmill before I even made it over to the weights.
+To be honest, I had spent hours and days on a treadmill before I even made it over to the weights.

 See, doing something is definitely better than doing nothing.